-In this meeting, we will discuss the upcoming digital accessibility changes and requirements in the OhioLINK ETD Center that are planned to begin September 2022.
+In this meeting, we will discuss the January digital accessibility changes and requirements in the OhioLINK ETD Center, as well as how it is going with local implementation.
 Library or graduate school staff who use the ETD Center are welcome to attend, especially ETD Administrators and any ETD Reviewers who approve submissions for publication in the system.

 Transcription (select to toggle opened/closed)